TYPICAL QUESTIONS ABOUT SHEATHING

 Q: What is the maximum thickness of EPS insulation board that can be used for Parex PB EIFS?

-A: 4 inches is the maximum thickness of EPS insulation board to be used for Parex PB EIF system.
 Some codes allow thicker foam if tested.
 Contact Parex Technical Services for further information on the use of thicker EPS.

 Q: What is the minimum thickness of EPS insulation board that can be used for PB EIFS?

 A: 3/4 inch is the minimum thickness of EPS insulation board to be used for a PB EIF system.
-Parex recommends using at least 1 inch of insulation board.
+Parex

 Q: Can XPS insulation board be adhesively attached?

 A: Yes.
-XPS sanded or rasped insulation board can be adhesively attached with I-C One Base Coat 308, but only to concrete, masonry and stucco surfaces.
-However, the adhesive attachment must be supplemented by mechanical fasteners, typically 4 per 2' x 8' sheet of XPS.
+XPS sanded or rasped insulation board can be adhesively attached with I-C One Base Coat

 Q: What is the minimum thickness of EPS that can be mechanically fastened?